josebarbamontoya/chrono-sta/README.md

 ## Output files

-- `_pd_matrix.csv` suffix denotes files containing the pairwise distance matrix computed for each partial timetree.
+- `_pd_matrix.csv` suffix denotes files containing the pairwise distance matrix computed for each sub-timetree.
-- `combo_matrix.csv` contains the cumulative average pairwise distance matrix computed from partial timetrees.
+- `combo_matrix.csv` contains the cumulative average pairwise distance matrix computed from sub-timetrees.
 - `clusters_and_pairwise_distances_list.csv` contains information about the clusters inferred during the construction of the supertree, along with their pairwise distances.
 - `final_pairwise_distance_matrix.csv` contains the final pairwise distance matrix computed from the list of clusters and pairwise distances.
 - `supertree_from_final_pairwise_distance_matrix.newick` contains the supertree constructed from the final pairwise distance matrix in Newick format.
 This supertree is ultrametricized using non-negative least squares, ensuring uniform branch lengths from root to tips by minimizing the sum-of-squares distance between input and output timetrees